Spomky-Labs/otphp/UPGRADE_v8-v9.md

 # Upgrade from `v8.x` to `v9.x`

-The upgrade from `v8.x` to `v9.x` is quite easy as only the construction method is modified
+The upgrade from `v8.x` to `v9.x` is quite easy as only the construction methods are modified.

+Also, you have to consider the following changes:
 * All classes are now private.
-* Minimal PHP version: `7.1`.
+* The minimal PHP version is `7.1`.
-* `HHVM` is not supported nor tested anymore.
-* Strict type hinting for all methods (including protected and private)
+* Strict type hinting for all methods (including protected and private methods).
-* Polyfills removed.
+* `HHVM` is not tested anymore.

 ## Object Instantiation

 Constructors are now private.
-You have to use provided static methods to create an object.
+You have to use the provided static methods to create an object.

 **Before**